chaoxu/algoprob/README.md

 For graphs, $n$ is always the number of vertices and $m$ is the number of edges.
 When we use $m$ in running time, we mean $m+n$, since it is rare when $m=o(n)$.

+## Ambitious updates

+There are many problems are basically the same, but under different restrictions.
+For example, the shortest path tree problem.
+It be interesting to capture it, so instead of having a problem, we have a generator for problems.
+Similar to the [scheduling problem notation](https://en.wikipedia.org/wiki/Notation_for_theoretic_scheduling_problems).

+Isolate the input size parameters and the running time.